The Story of The Gorka Suit

 Both surplus & newly made examples seeped their way into the USA, becoming massively popular with fans of bloc-punk video games like Escape From Tarkov, DayZ, and of course, S.T.A.L.K.E.R.

-KommandoStore was 5 years into business when we caught on to the very same trend, and begun to get gorkas for ourselves...
+KommandoStore was 5 years old when we joined the frey, and begun to get gorkas for ourselves...

 OUR Gorka